vtexdocs/dev-portal-content/docs/guides/Payments/payments-configuration-guides/implementing-a-pre-analysis-antifraud-flow-for-debit-card-transactions.md

 ![Antifraud Debit Card Transactions](https://raw.githubusercontent.com/vtexdocs/dev-portal-content/a6366f253c5abb8a1fc21552bfbdd3c53314146c/docs/guides/Payments/payments-configuration-guides/antifraud-debit-card-transactions.png)

-## How to activate the antifraud flow for debit card transactions
+## How to activate the anti-fraud flow for debit card transactions

-Before starting the configuration to enable the antifraud flow for debit card transactions, check whether the [Send Antifraud Pre-Analysis Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/pre-analysis) endpoint is already implemented in your anti-fraud provider's internal settings.
+Before starting the configuration to enable the anti-fraud flow for debit card transactions, check whether the [Send Antifraud Pre-Analysis Data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/pre-analysis) endpoint is already implemented in your anti-fraud provider's internal settings.

 To implement the debit card anti-fraud provider flow in your system, during the homologation process, you should contact the [Support VTEX](https://help.vtex.com/support) and request its activation.